Skip to main content

 Iraq Oil Production & Consumption

-Constrained by OPEC quotas, oil production decreased by 2% and 4% in 2024 and 2023, respectively.
+Constrained by OPEC quotas, Iraqi oil production has decreased by an average 3%/year since 2022.
 It had previously rebounded by 10% in 2022 to 220 Mt, after remaining stable in 2021 and dropping by 14% in 2020 due to the COVID-19 pandemic.
-It had previously been increasing rapidly since 2010 (+8%/year), with a major boost in 2016 (+27%).
+It had previously been increasing rapidly over 2010-2019 (+8%/year), with a major boost in 2016 (+27%).
 This was mainly due to increased output at fields in southern Iraq and in the Iraqi Kurdistan Region, which more than offset disrupted volumes in the north.

 Source: Iraq energy report